BartMassey/dms/README.md

 This is a *word square*, since every row and column is a word from the dictionary used in construction.

-This is a *doubly-magic* word square, since no word is used more than once.
+This is a *double* word square, since no word is used more than once.

 This is a *canonical* word square, since row one is a